rsi-clarsen/single-responsibility/README.md

 [JournalRepository](src/main/java/com/clarsen/sandbox/designpatterns/srp/repo/JournalRepository.java)
 - maintains the code to save `Journal`s to disk

-The `Journal` class is what manages the state of the journal by adding and removing journal entries.
+The `Journal` class is what manages the state of the journal by adding journal entries.
 It would be really easy to simply add the ability to save the `Journal` object to itself, but that would violate the Single Responsibility Principle.
 Since managing state and writing a file are two different behaviors, it is better to keep them sperated.

 ## To Run
 This command will write a file `test.txt` to the root.